abienstock/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year PhD student working with [Yevgeniy Dodis](https://cs.nyu.edu/~dodis/index.html) at NYU.
+I am a first year PhD student working with [Yevgeniy Dodis](https://cs.nyu.edu/~dodis/index.html) in the [Cryptography Lab](https://cs.nyu.edu/crg/cryptography/) at NYU.
 We work on projects related to Secure Group Messaging.

+I am generally interested in Cryptography, Computational Complexity, Algorithms, and Theoretical Computer Science, as a whole.

 I previously obtained a BS in Computer Science from Columbia University, where I worked with [Allison Bishop](https://www.thecomputersciencecomedian.com/).
 We worked on projects related to Lattice-Based Cryptography.